The Meaning of Joy & 3 Ways to Feel More Joy

 Joy isn’t the absence of pain.

-It’s the presence of hope, even in the dark.
+It’s the presence of hope, love, and comfort, even in the darkness.

 When you're going through difficult times, it’s easy to spiral into negative thinking.